 A lot of people these days look to condominiums for their urban dwelling needs.
 Apart from all its amenities, a lot of people are drawn to them because of their prime location – most of which are situated at the center of the city, and their many modern amenities.
-My favourite property reviews site actually helped me locate my current place after I typed “condominiums near pubs and libraries in the KLCC area” on its search bar.
+PropertyReviews.my (hands down my favourite Malaysia property reviews site) actually helped me locate my current place after I typed “condominiums near pubs and libraries in the KLCC area” on its search bar.
 Bottomline is– location is of extreme importance.

 However, just like any investment, you cannot simply look into how pretty the condo’s well-kept landscaping looks like or how tall the building is or how conveniently close it is to your favorite restaurant or to your work.
 More than that, you have to make sure that the living conditions here are worth all the expenses you are to take – yes, they are mostly more expensive.

 So if you’re a first time buyer and you’re not too sure about what to look for in a condo, please be my guest and read on.